 Many staff returned to on-site working prior to and during Michaelmas term 2020 to support the optimum combination of in-person teaching and online learning; and the minimum possible reduction in research capacity.
-However, in light of Government guidance on 5 January 2021, only those staff who cannot reasonably work from home should work on-site.
-Staff who have not already returned on-site and who cannot reasonably work from home should be assisted to return to their place of work for some or all of their contracted hours.
+In light of the latest Government guidance with effect from 19 July 2021 there is no longer a requirement for staff to work from home if they can.

 Managers should work with their head of department and departmental administrator/HAF to develop a clear, documented and agreed rationale for which team members are asked to return to the workplace based on work requirements, equality considerations, and individual circumstances, taking health and safety considerations into account while not making assumptions that are based on people’s characteristics.
 Equality considerations should also take into account travel to work.
 Decisions should be as fair, objective and transparent as possible.